mapping-elections/site/_maps/meae.congressional.congress01.ri.county.md

 <!--/html_preserve-->
 :::

-NNV contains insufficient electoral results to make a meaningful map for the First Congress.
-Benjamin Bourne, a Federalist, was elected.
+Rhode Island elected a Federalist to its single seat in the First Congress.

+Mapping this election is not possible because there are insufficient returns at the town and county levels.

+Rhode Island used a state-wide at-large system to elect members to Congress.

 ::: {.results-table}
 <table>